sfinks777/hikvision-osd-weather/README.md

 - Only tested with Hikvision cameras supporting ISAPI.
 - Some camera firmware versions might not support OSD updates via API.
-- This tool only updates the OSD overlay and NTP settings.
+- This tool only updates the OSD overlay with weather forecast.

 ## Troubleshooting

 - Ensure your user account has permission to configure OSD settings.
 - Camera and host running this utility must be on the same network or have proper routing.
+- You have access to Internet for getting weather forecast.

 ## License